Home > Techniques > Intermediate Sewing > How To Make Wave Tucks

 - For our samples, we marked the fabric on the right side with a fabric pencil.

 NOTE: In addition to marking accurately, consider the depth of your seam allowance.
 Tucks will create bulk in a seam.
-To eliminate this, it’s a good idea to start tucks ½” to 1″ from the raw edge of the fabric so they won’t get caught in the seam.
+To eliminate this, it’s a good idea to start tucks ½” to 1″ from the raw edge of the fabric so they won’t get caught up in the seam.

 - Place the fabric right side up on a flat surface.